thespacedoctor/sherlock/docs/source/_includes/usage.rst

-        ned                     use the online NED database as the source catalogue cat                     import a static catalogue into the crossmatch catalogues database stream                  download/stream new data from a give source catalogue into the sherlock crossmatch catalogues database
+        ned                     use the online NED database as the source catalogue cat                     import a static catalogue into the crossmatch catalogues database stream                  download/stream new data from a give source catalogue into the sherlock crossmatch catalogues database info                    print an overview of the current catalogues, views and streams in the sherlock database ready for crossmatching

         ra                      the right-ascension coordinate with which to perform a conesearch (sexegesimal or decimal degrees) dec                     the declination coordinate with which to perform a conesearch (sexegesimal or decimal degrees)